 What You Can Do About First Trimester Bleeding

-Although you may not be able to stop the spotting or bleeding that you experience during early pregnancy, there are things that you can do to nurture your pregnancy during a time when you are wondering if your pregnancy will end with everything you ever wanted or your worst nightmare.
+Although you may not be able to stop the spotting or bleeding that you experience during early pregnancy, there are things that you can do to nurture your pregnancy during a time when you are wondering if your pregnancy will result in everything you ever wanted or your worst nightmare.
 Talk to your provider and try to do these few things:

 - Get rest.
 Try to kick your feet up, take more naps, and give yourself more opportunity to relax.
 Your body is doing a lot of work right now.
-It might just need you to slow down a little to allow it to do this huge and important job.
+It might just need you to slow down to allow it to do this huge, important job.

 - Hydrate.
 I feel like drinking more water is the key to a healthy pregnancy for so many reasons.
 Water, water, water.
 Make a point to drink more.

 - Do not over-exert yourself.
-It is a good idea to exercise in pregnancy to keep your body healthy but try to modify as much as possible to accommodate your pregnancy.
+It is a good idea to exercise in pregnancy to keep your body healthy.
+That being said, try to modify as much as possible to accommodate your pregnancy.
 Limit heavy lifting, running, jumping, and other strenuous activities.

 Remember that bleeding in pregnancy and miscarriage are not your fault.
 There is nothing that you did wrong, nothing that you could have done differently, and nothing to feel guilty about.
-Do your best to treat your body and mind well during your pregnancy and know that that is all you can do.
+Do your best to treat your body and mind well during your pregnancy.
+Remember that that is all you can do.

 Bleeding In The First Trimester

 While it is completely natural to worry about miscarriage if you are having first trimester bleeding, you can see from this post that there are a number of other reasons why you can be experiencing spotting during your pregnancy.
-Some reasons are harmless, some reasons just take time, and others are more serious.
+Some reasons are harmless.
+Some reasons just take time.
+And others, unfortunately, are more serious.
 The best thing that you can do is breathe, say a prayer, and talk to your doctor so that together you can identify the cause of your first trimester bleeding and make a plan.

 I will be thinking about you, mama!
 I've been where you are and I hope that I see you in my free pregnancy email sequence very soon!